laamdomai-sudo/100Hires_project/research/linkedin-posts/dave-gerhadt.md

 - Resist the pressure to post more just to stay visible
 - Use format consistency (e.g., weekly email, recurring segments) to make consumption easier

-## Personal Note
-the era of “more is better” is ending.
-AI has made content creation effortless, which paradoxically makes *attention* more valuable than ever.
-In this environment, the winning strategy isn’t producing more—it’s producing content so focused and useful that people *want* to make time for it.

 ------------------

 # Post 2:
 Title: Build Brand Over Time, Drive Sales Overnight
 Author: Dave Gerhardt (featuring Jessica Serrano, CMO at Bagel Brands)